 The Covid-19 market turmoil of March 2020 was the most significant test of the resilience of derivatives and securities markets since the Great Financial Crisis (GFC).
-Business activity worldwide dropped abruptly and financial assets declined quickly in price.3 Equity markets in many countries recorded the greatest single-week decline since the GFC during the week ending 28 February 2020.4 The high volatility and market stresses it led to, including liquidity stresses, had substantial effects on the global financial markets - resulting, in some cases, in the so-called "dash for cash".5
+Business activity worldwide dropped abruptly and financial asset prices slumped.5 Equity markets in many countries recorded the greatest single-week decline since the GFC during the week ending 28 February 2020.6 The ensuing volatility and market stresses, including liquidity stresses, had substantial effects on the global financial markets - resulting, in some cases, in the so-called "dash for cash".7

 In March 2020, financial markets proved resilient.
-Sharp price decreases in equities and other assets, and high volatility, did not result in widespread concerns about counterparty credit risk.
-However, during the March 2020 period of high volatility, there were dramatic increases in margin requirements in both the centrally and non-centrally cleared markets.
+Sharp price declines in equities and other assets, and high volatility, did not result in widespread concerns about counterparty credit risk.
+However, during this episode, there were dramatic increases in margin requirements in both the centrally and non-centrally cleared markets.
 The Covid-19 pandemic and its market impact thus presented a real-world test of the derivatives and securities markets' operation in the context of the broader liquidity pressures of March 2020.

-In light of the market turmoil and economic contraction resulting from the onset of Covid-19, central banks and regulatory authorities worldwide infused their economies with cash and support in various forms.
-Central banks and other public authorities undertook monetary support measures,6 fiscal support measures7 and other measures.8 As a result of the unprecedented policy actions the period of stress was relatively short-lived.
+In the light of the market turmoil and the economic contraction resulting from the onset of Covid-19, central banks and regulatory authorities worldwide infused their economies with cash and support in various forms.
+Central banks and other public authorities undertook monetary support measures,8 fiscal support measures9 and other measures.10 As a result of these unprecedented policy actions the period of stress was relatively short-lived.